Choosing the right mortgage lender is a critical part of the biggest financial decision of many people’s lives.

 This is why rates and fees need to be shopped for at the same time.
 To accurately compare fees and rates you’ll need a loan estimate, which you’ll get within three days of submitting an application.
 Submitting an application also allows you to lock in the interest rate, Beeston says.

-In addition to standard mortgage origination fees, also make sure to check for mortgage, or discount, points, says Jennifer Beeston, a branch manager and SVP of mortgage lending for Guaranteed Rate, the Chicago-based mortgage lender.
-“I have people who send me loan estimates all the time, I’m seeing lenders charging five points, I don’t even know how it’s legal,” she continued.
+In addition to standard mortgage origination fees, also make sure to check for mortgage points, also known as discount points, says Beeston.
+“I have people who send me loan estimates all the time.
+I’m seeing lenders charging five points; I don’t even know how it’s legal,” she continued.
 Discount points cost 1% of the loan total and typically reduce the interest rate by one-eighth to one quarter of a percent.

 Mortgages come with a variety of terms, or payment schedules.
 Common mortgage terms are 15 years and 30 years.
 But you can also find 10-, 20-, or even 40-year mortgage terms.

 The terms of your mortgage affect the monthly payments and the total amount of interest you’ll pay.
 Shorter terms lead to bigger monthly payments, but you’ll pay less interest to the lender over time and be free of a mortgage sooner.
 Longer terms come with smaller payments, but the amount of interest you pay over the life of the loan is higher because you’ll have the loan for more time.

 Fixed-rate mortgages are the go-to choice for the typical homebuyer.
 The interest rate locks in and will never increase over the life of the loan.
 This provides you with long-term certainty because the main variables to your monthly payment would be property taxes and homeowners insurance.